 Northstar California Resort - Truckee, Calif.

 Northstar California Resort provides lessons for all skill sets -- even the best of the best can brush up on their moves.
 And they'll want to do so, considering this resort has nearly 100 trails, 27 percent of which are advanced.
-Sixty percent are designed for intermediate skiers, however, making it an ideal spot for families who love to ski.
+Sixty percent are designed for intermediate skiers, though, making it an ideal spot for families who love to ski.
 Whether this is your first or 50th visit to a ski resort, you'll enjoy the recently added progression park, designed with children and families in mind, along with a Family Apres Snow Play area where families can play games, listen to music and more.

 Recommended Hotel: BEST WESTERN PLUS Truckee-Tahoe Hotel